lmanul/424/index.md

 operation of the Common Elements,

 e.
-Adoption and amendment of Rules and Regulations covering the details of the operations and -use of the Property subject to a tight of the Unit Owners to overrule the Board (See Article VI, Section 16). .
+Adoption and amendment of Rules and Regulations covering the details of the operations and use of the Property subject to a tight of the Unit Owners to overrule the Board (See Article VI, Section 16). .

 f.
 Opening of bank accounts on behalf of the Condominium and designating the